getutrack/utrack/deploy/selfhost/README.md

 For the 1st time setup, type "1" as action input.

-This will create a create a folder `youtrack-app` or `youtrack-app-preview` (in case of preview deployment) and will download 2 files inside that
+This will create a create a folder `utrack-app` or `utrack-app-preview` (in case of preview deployment) and will download 2 files inside that

 - `docker-compose.yaml`
-- `youtrack.env`
+- `utrack.env`

 Again the `options [1-8]` will be popped up and this time hit `8` to exit.